Tanmayola/Tanmayola/README.md

 Welcome to my GitHub profile!
 I'm a passionate DevOps Engineer with a strong background in Linux RHEL, AWS, GIT/GITHUB, Docker, Python, Ansible, Terraform, Jenkins, and Infrastructure as Code.
 I also have experience in JavaScript and MongoDB.

 ## 🚀 About Me
-- 🔭 I’m currently working on [your current project or job]
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning MERN and DevOps
-- 👯 I’m looking to collaborate on [open source project or area of interest]
 - 💬 Ask me about DevOps, AWS, Linux, or any of my listed skills
-- 📫 How to reach me: tanmayola04@gmail.com , Linkdin
+- 📫 How to reach me: tanmayola04@gmail.com , Linkdin : https://www.linkedin.com/in/tanmay-ola-38a108264/

 ## 🛠️ Technologies & Tools
 - **Operating Systems**: Linux RHEL